.comment-link {margin-left:.6em;}

 Thursday, July 21, 2005

-Three-hundred-ninety-three (306 live and 87 dead) of the cats were plucked from the walls, cabinets, and chimneys of eighty-two year old Ruth Knueven's two-story, cream-brick colonial on Ludgate Drive in Mount Vernon, a scant 1.5 kilometers removed from George Washington's old plantation.
-Another one-hundred-eighty-two cats (48 live and 134 dead) were later found twenty-nine kilometers away in Burke at the 9900 Lakepointe Drive town house of Knueven's fifty-seven year old daughter, Karen Forrest.
+Three-hundred-ninety-three (three-hundred-six live and eighty-seven dead) of the cats were plucked from the walls, cabinets, and chimneys of eighty-two year old Ruth Knueven's two-story, cream-brick colonial on Ludgate Drive in Mount Vernon, a scant 1.5 kilometers removed from George Washington's old plantation.
+Another one-hundred-eighty-two cats (forty-eight live and one-hundred-thirty-four dead) were later found twenty-nine kilometers away in Burke at the 9900 Lakepointe Drive townhouse of Knueven's fifty-seven year old daughter, Karen Forrest.

 Alarmingly, this is not Knueven's first offense.
 In August of 2001 officials removed one-hundred-fifteen cats, many of them Siamese, from her home but allowed her to hold on to five other cats.
 A year later in September 2002 the Fairfax County Health Department ordered her to clean up and make repairs to her house.